Introduction

 PUTTING YOUR MAJOR TO WORK ~ Experts predict most adults will have between five and seven careers in their adult lives.
 This course teaches basic lifelong job search skills including skills identification, targeting employers, resume writing, correspondence in the job search, networking, and interviewing.
 Pass/No Credit Only.

-STDV 21200: EXPLORING HUMANITIES CAREERS: 1 Hour(s)
+STDV 21200: EXPLORECAREERSHUMANITIESMAJORS: 1 Hour(s)

-EXPLORING HUMANITIES CAREERS ~ This course offers students the opportunity to learn about a variety of careers that a major in the humanities prepares them for.
+EXPLORING CAREERS FOR HUMANITIES MAJORS ~ This course offers students the opportunity to learn about a variety of careers that a major in the humanities prepares them for.
 Most class meetings will include a professional who majored in a field in the humanities and who uses the skills from their undergraduate major extensively in their career.
 Students will learn about speakers’ educational and professional paths and the skills that they honed in their major and use regularly on the job.
 Assignments will include reflections on the speakers and the students’ own career goals as well as student development of their own job search materials, including a résumé and cover letter.

 STDV 28000: SEM:: 4 Hour(s)